Inflammatory Brain Disorders

 Learning and Outcome Objectives

-• Describe how to accurately diagnose inflammatory brain conditions.
+• Learn how to accurately diagnose and effectively treat inflammatory brain conditions.

 • Recognize that neuropsychiatric sequelae can result from infections, autoimmune, and inflammatory conditions.